syncfusion-content/maui-docs/MAUI/Carousel-View/Transformation.md

 ## Set Gap between Selected and unselected Item

-Distance between the selected item and other items can be customized by using `SelectedItemOffset` property of the  `SfCarousel` control.
+Distance between the selected item and other items can be customized by using `SelectedItemOffset` property of the  `SfCarousel` control in Default mode.

 {% tabs %}